All NFL games on for Week 9 as teams deal with COVID-19

 Atlanta hosts Denver on Sunday.

 “The whole reason we’re doing it is to get guys to the game,” coach Raheem Morris said.
 “We want to make sure we go through all the precautionary measures to play the game.
-Everybody wants to play the game. ”
+Everybody wants to play the game.”

 A Miami Dolphins assistant coach, also unidentified, tested positive for COVID-19 and was quarantined.
 It was the first coronavirus case involving the Dolphins since Aug.
 19, but their regular-season schedule was changed because of outbreaks involving other teams.

-They’re scheduled to play Sunday at Arizona.
+The Dolphins are scheduled to play Sunday at Arizona.

+The 49ers had four players on the reserve/COVID-19 list for Thursday night’s game: Receivers Brandon Aiyuk, Kendrick Bourne and Deebo Samuel, and tackle Trent Williams.
+All four were activated from the list Friday after Bourne had a second straight negative test.

+“I dealt with the disappointment yesterday,” coach Kyle Shanahan said.
+“Finding out that it was negative today, I was glad for Kendrick and those guys.”

-The Chicago Bears activated starting right guard Germain Ifedi from the Reserve/COVID-19 list on Friday.
+The Chicago Bears placed center Cody Whitehair on the COVID-19 list and activated starting right guard Germain Ifedi from it on Friday.
 Ifedi was placed on the list along with backup offensive tackle Jason Spriggs on Tuesday.
 Coach Matt Nagy said this week that Spriggs tested positive for the coronavirus and Ifedi was put on the list because of a close contact.

-The Bears canceled practice and closed their facility Thursday after another player tested positive.
+The Bears canceled practice and closed their facility Thursday after a positive test.
 The team was cleared that night by the NFL to practice Friday.

 Chicago plays at Tennessee on Sunday.